project-Sea/pharmacy-management-system/README.md

 ## 📄 Note

-This project is part of the coursework for **Fundamentals of Programming II** and is for educational purposes only.
+This project is part of the coursework for **Fundamentals of Programming II**

----

-Would you like me to include sample database tables or a simple menu-based C++ starter code as well?